Ads from St. Mark’s Yearbooks — 1960s

 by Paula Bosse

 I love ads.
-Here are several from various editions of the Marksman, the yearbook of St. Mark’s School of Texas, a North Dallas landmark.
+Here are several from various editions of the Marksmen, the yearbook of St. Mark’s School of Texas, a North Dallas landmark.
 Above, another North Dallas landmark, Wall’s Delicatessen in the Preston-Royal shopping center.
 The full ad is below (all images are larger when clicked).

 The Pit Club, at the Bronco Bowl.